nuru-nu/pantone/README.md

    `/usr/bin/olad --config-dir /etc/ola --log-level 4`
 3. OLA web UI: Make sure USB Serial plugin is working, since this is the plugin handling the "Enttec DMX USB Pro" (`/etc/ola/ola-usbserial.conf`).
-4. OLA web UI: Create universe 0, select OSC as input, and Enttec as output.
+4. OLA web UI: Create universe 0, select **OSC as input, and Enttec as output**.
+   If for some reason the Enttec output device disappears, restart with `sudo systemctl restart olad`
 5. Configure Parcans to be at `d0001` (or `d0009` etc).

 Run it:

 1. Get Raspberry Pi address via `ping -c1 dmxserver.local` and update this in app's UI.
-2. Check `http://dmxserver.local:9090` that we have enttec universe with OSC input port.
+2. Check http://dmxserver.local:9090 that we have enttec universe with OSC input port.
 3. Observe DMX Monitor while running app.
 Make sure parcan colors match.
+4. Main app runs at http://dmxserver.local:8000

 ## Deprecated